fionnmccarthy/pands-problem-sheet/README.md

 ### Solution:
 1. The sys module is imported here as it will enable me to take the filename as an argument on the command line.
 2. The sys.argv[1] takes the first command line argument.
-3. I looked for a text file online in order to use for this program, it is called psf.txt and is referneced below.
+3. I looked for a text file online in order to use for this program, it is called psf.txt and is referenced below.
-4. The code will then open the file that was given on the command line in in read more "r".
+4. The code will then open the file that was given on the command line in read more "r".
-5. The files data is then stored in an object called filedata using the read() .  function as the data is read and then stored.
+5. The files data is then stored in an object called filedata using the read() function as the data is read and then stored.
-6. The function count() is used in order to count the number of e's in the filedata and prin the corresponding value.
+6. The function count() is used in order to count the number of e's in the filedata and print the corresponding value.
 ### Command line:
 **python es.py psf.txt**
 ### Outputput: